Table of Contents

-Music has the power to move people.
-Understanding how to use this art form in your video content will allow you to connect with your audience on multiple sensory levels.
+Learning how to use music in your video content will allow you to connect with your audience on multiple sensory levels.

 Choosing the right background music for your video can seem like a difficult task.